Iandradec/documentation/_docs/infrastructure/keycloak.md

 ---
-title: Privatebin
+title: Keycloak
-category: hetzner
+category: infrastructure
-order: 6
+order: 4
 ---
 # How to create a Keycloak deployment